q5fj/Pwn/README.md

 No stack canary, assume BOF.

 Let's run the file and see what happens.
-#### Don't forget to create a flag.txt file for the file to work :-
+#### Don't forget to create a flag.txt file for the binary to work :-
 ```
 echo "Flag{1234567890}" > flag.txt
 ```